 They call it ‘NHS Test and Trace’ – but the collapsing coronavirus testing service is run by a raft of private firms, with the largest role going to the notoriously incompetent Serco.

-Serco has been handed £100m so far to run contact tracing and local COVID-19 testing centres, despite having an atrocious track record with other government contracts.
-Now it has lost 16,000 test results because its Excel file was ‘full’.
+Serco was handed £350m so far to run Test and Trace, despite having an atrocious track record with other government contracts.
+Now it has said that it will take much of this public money as profit.

 The firm has been fined repeatedly for a string of failures, including having to pay £19m to the Serious Fraud Office just last year for false accounting.

-Even the prime minister now admits that the testing system has ‘huge problems’.
-Serco are still not managing to contact enough close contacts of people testing positive for coronavirus to effectively contain the spread of the disease.
+Serco’s failings made the pandemic worse at its peak.
+They are still not managing to contact enough close contacts of people testing positive for coronavirus to effectively contain the spread of the disease.

-We need to strip Serco of the contract they are unable to fulfil, and bring coronavirus testing in-house as part of the NHS.
+We need to strip Serco of the contract, and bring coronavirus testing in-house as part of the NHS.

 I don’t want the NHS blamed for Serco’s failings.Alan, Croydon